rajiv-sit/LiDARProcessor/README.md

 ## Visualizer Usage
 - Enable **World visualization** to draw the ground grid, contour, and sensor overlays; adjust `Point size`, `Ground/non-ground plane`, and color palettes before enabling the map overlays for clarity.
-- Toggle **Show virtual sensor map** to draw the pink/purple sensor cones plus the ground hull and **Show free-space map** to highlight yellow coverage sectors that extend up to the nearest measurement in each angular bin (`visualization/Visualizer.cpp:568-614`).
+- Toggle **Show virtual sensor map** to draw the pink/purple sensor cones plus the ground hull, and **Show free-space map** to highlight yellow coverage sectors that extend up to the nearest measurement in each angular bin; enable **Show B-spline freespace map** to smooth those 72 samples with the Splinter builder and render a single blue polygonal boundary that tracks the same coverage at higher fidelity (`visualization/Visualizer.cpp:560-900`).
-- Use the `Ground height threshold` slider (±20 m range) to calibrate floor detection; the free-space renderer respects `kVirtualSensorMaxRange` and discards returns inside the inflated contour, while the mapper shares the camera offset via `setSensorOffset` so ISO comparisons stay aligned (`visualization/Visualizer.cpp:458-466`, `mapping/LidarVirtualSensorMapping.cpp:27-52`).
+- Use the `Ground height threshold` slider (±20 m range) to calibrate floor detection; the default `-1.208 m` works best for the provided capture, the reader respects `kVirtualSensorMaxRange`, and the mapper shares the camera offset via `setSensorOffset` so ISO comparisons stay aligned (`visualization/Visualizer.cpp:458-466`, `mapping/LidarVirtualSensorMapping.cpp:27-52`).
 - The vehicle contour is inflated immediately after loading the INI profile by `(0.1 m, 0.1 m)` so hulls keep a safe margin before testing points (`visualization/Visualizer.cpp:308-317`).
 - Choose a camera mode (Free Orbit, Bird's Eye, Front, Side, Rear) or orbit freely; the scroll wheel zoom range stays between 0.5 m and 200 m, and mouse drag sets yaw/pitch while clamping pitch to ±89° (`visualization/Visualizer.cpp:780-861`).
+The default camera distance is 0.5 m and replay speed 0.1 to match the fine-grained playback.
 - The stats window reflects map toggles, letting you verify how hull updates shift when new contour offsets are applied.

 ## Project Structure